SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/CRT/CAEN_DT5702_readout.md

 ### Status

-(10/08/21)
+(8/1/22)

--   Board reader is fully functional
+-   Board reader fully functional
 -   CRT measures absolute time of each hit based on nanosecond time measured by FEB and server time of the polls; see:  https://sbn-docdb.fnal.gov/cgi-bin/private/ShowDocument?docid=16108 for details

 To do:

--   Cross check timestamps with DAQ components
+-   Ongoing cross checks timestamps between CRT and other DAQ components
--   Prepare framework to produce hardware configuration from the DB
+-   Ongoing works on further improvements of FEB firmware